justinbeaty/prototypejs/README.markdown

 Using Prototype
 ---------------

-To use Prototype in your application, download the latest release from the Prototype web site (<http://prototypejs.org/download>) and copy `dist/prototype.js` to a suitable location.
+To use this version of Prototype in your application, at the moment you need to build it from source and copy `dist/prototype.js` to a suitable location.
 Then include it in your HTML like so:

     <script type="text/javascript" src="/path/to/prototype.js"></script>